 39. Rooty Honey Ombré

-Want a more laissez faire option?
+Want a more laissez-faire option?
 This curly, rooty blonde is high-contrast and high-impact.
+Not for the faint of heart, this bright pop of color adds an instant edge to your natural curls.

 40. Tan Streaks